Professional practice

 - Trinity Management Group Ltd v Burke Consolidated Ltd (BVI): acted (with Paul McGrath KC) to obtain interim injunctions, in aid of arbitration and an unfair prejudice petition, preventing the sale of a business contrary to the wishes of a 50% shareholder.

-- Sealed proceedings: acted (with Justin Fenwick KC) in proceedings in an Eastern Caribbean jurisdiction giving rise to issues of money laundering in connection with an offshore trust.
+- Sealed proceedings: acted (with Justin Fenwick KC) in proceedings in an Eastern Caribbean jurisdiction concerning the validity of an offshore trust alleged to have laundered the proceeds of foreign criminal conduct.

 - Career